Browse documentation

 → cli

-The PR workflow also posts a Suite Timing comment with expandable test-runner and benchmark summaries.
-Each summary shows timing, top-level GocciaScript GC metrics, and selected FreePascal heap allocation metrics for interpreted and bytecode modes.
+The PR workflow also runs the pinned es-toolkit compatibility probes in the Linux cli job and retains the classified JSON report.
+It posts a Suite Timing comment with expandable test-runner and benchmark summaries.
+Each summary shows timing, top-level GocciaScript GC metrics, and selected FreePascal heap allocation metrics for interpreter mode and bytecode mode.
 GC memory rows aggregate the main thread plus all worker thread-local GCs.
 The test runner does not count worker shutdown reclamation as GC collections, while the benchmark runner explicitly collects between benchmark files, so collection counts are expected to differ.
 The comment hides negative FreePascal heap free-space deltas because they are valid allocator diagnostics but are noisy in a PR summary.
 See benchmarks.md for details on the benchmark comparison format.

-• A per-category breakdown table (run / passed / Δ pass / failed / pass-rate / Δ rate) for each of built-ins, harness, intl402, language, staging, plus a totals row.
+• A per-category breakdown table (run / passed / Δ pass / failed / timeouts / Δ timeout / wrapper-infra / pass-rate / Δ rate) for each of built-ins, harness, intl402, language, staging, plus a totals row.

 • A wrapper-infra-failure top-line warning when non-zero (gates the run as untrustworthy).